lmondada/dphil-thesis/content/01_intro/_index.md

 #### Contributions from pattern matching

-Our first major contribution is a pattern matching algorithm for port graphs with a runtime complexity bound independent of the number of patterns being matched, achieved using a one-off pre-computation.
+Our first significant contribution is a pattern-matching algorithm for port graphs with a runtime complexity bound independent of the number of patterns being matched, achieved using a one-off pre-computation.
 The main complexity result is expressed in terms of maximal pattern